A VISA TO TRAVEL TO ITALY

 YOU MUST LEAVE WITHIN 90 DAYS

 After entering the country, you must leave within 90 days.
 You then must stay outside the Schengen area for 90 days before you are able to reenter.
 This is done to control immigration.
 However, during these 90 days you are allowed access to all 26 Schengen countries.
 You should be able to travel across borders with no issues.

-Citizens of the United States and Canada are legally allowed to travel to Italy and the Schengen area for a maximum of 90 days with just a valid passport.
-However, valid does have some stipulations.
-Your passport must not expire more than 90 days after your 90 days in the country, if you plan to spend the 90 days here that is.
+Citizens of the United States and Canada are allowed to travel to Italy and stay in the Schengen area for a maximum of 90 days just with a valid passport.
 If you would like to come to Italy from May 1st–July 29th, your passport cannot expire before October 27th, 90 days after your date you are leaving.
 However, if you plan to come for a short trip of 1 or 2 weeks, your passport must be valid for 90 days after those 1 or 2 weeks.

 If you are a student and plan to spend more than 90 days in Italy, your school will help you get the visa or proper documentation.
 If you want to come for other reasons and stay for more than 90 days, you will find the information you need on the Visa for Italy website.

 They reserve the right to deny your visa.
 So it’s best not to plan or book travels until you receive the confirmation of your visa.
 If you have any questions or concerns, you should contact your closest Italian embassy.

 If you are denied entry upon arrival, you will be sent out of the Schengen area at your own expense.